 HIS FRIEND MURDERED BY RUSSIAN AGENTS

 In 2006, Bukovsky's close friend Alexander Litvinenko was murdered with a rare form of radioactive poisoning meant to go undetected.
 Bukovsky testified at the massive Litvinenko Inquiry that he had overheard familar-sounding death-threat calls to Litvinenko -- the kind made by Russian secret service -- and that Russia's new laws allowed Litvinenko to legally be assassinated outside Russia if approved from high up -- possibly President Putin, as the inquiry concluded.

 Today, Bukovksy's frail health limits his activity.
 In recent years he fought charges that he had downloaded child pornography to his home computer in 2014.
 (Portraying dissidents as pedophiles has been a frequent approach to silencing Putin's critics.)

 Still, the lifelong fighter against Communist cruelty and falsehood isn't done yet.
 To Build a Castle, out of print for nearly 40 years, was released in 2017 for Kindle and other e-book formats.
-His 1995 book Judgment in Moscow is on track for its first publication in English in early 2019.
+His 1995 book Judgment in Moscow has been translated in English and published in May 2019.
+It is available in multiple formats.

 Playwright Tom Stoppard, who dedicated his Every Good Boy Deserves Favour to Bukovsky, commented on the new edition: "This is a landmark book and a document that remains vital."

 A detailed entry on Bukovsky with links can be found on Wikipedia.